tlienart/Franklin.jl/docs/src/man/syntax.md

 This page is about the modified markdown syntax that is used in JuDoc.
 For the HTML templating syntax, see [Templating](@ref).

-A good way to become familiar with the JuDoc syntax is to generate a test-website and modify its `index.md` as explained in the [Quickstart](@ref) tutorial.
+A good way to become familiar with the JuDoc syntax is to generate a test-website and modify its `index.md` as explained in the [Quick start](@ref) tutorial.
 Most of what is presented here is also shown in that example.

 **Contents**: